 Rootstock Publishing and the Alternatives

 Most traditional publishing houses take over ownership of your work, hang onto it as long as possible, even if it goes out of print.
 In the end, many major publishers simply do not make your book a priority.
 Who gets priority?
-Well-known best-selling authors and celebrity authors.
-It is rare that a new author receives that same kind of priority and financial commitment.
-And, as we have described, you always have self-publishing and vanity press companies you can choose, at your own risk.
+Well-known, best-selling authors and celebrity authors.
+It is rare that a new author receives the same level of priority and financial commitment from a major publishing house.
+And then you have self-publishing and vanity press companies you can choose, at your own risk.

-Partnership publishers like Rootstock have gained great successes in the market, in both sales and recognition awards for high literary standards.
-As such, many books published by partnership publishers now compete successfully against the major and traditional publisher releases and are receiving significant recognition in the marketplace because of their high standards.
+Hybrid or Partnership publishers like Rootstock have gained great success in the market, with both sales and recognition awards for high literary standards.
+As such, books published by hybrid publishers are receiving significant recognition in the marketplace, because of our high standards.

-One of the surprising discoveries you may have made is that many publishers won't even consider your manuscript unless it comes through a literary agent.
-And connecting with a literary agent is very difficult.
+Finally, one of the surprising discoveries you may have made is that many publishers won't even consider your manuscript unless it comes through a literary agent.
+And connecting with a literary agent can be very difficult.

 Going It Alone with Self-publishing

 Self-publishing involves spending money (sometimes a great deal) and committing yourself to significant work beyond the writing of your book.
 Costs can range up to $20,000 (or even more) to self-publish.
 If you are committed to self-publishing a well-written, well-produced, high-quality book, and you decide to go it alone, here is our Whew! list of what you will need to consider to edit, proof, design, print, promote, and distribute your book:

 Hire an editor ($4000 to $10,000, or more).